deepakchmd/TopFrequentWords/README.md

-# TopFrequentWords
-program to scan through a given webpage, and display the top 10 frequent words and the top 10 frequent word pairs (two words in the same order) along with their frequency
+# Top 10 Frequent Words and Word Pairs

-Download the jar from the link below and run in terminal as > java -jar xxx.jar and follow the instructions (i.e, will be prompted to paste a URL of a website/webpage, which will be used to find out the top 10 frequent words and word pairs)
+Download the jar from the link below and run in terminal as > java -jar xxx.jar and follow the instructions (you will be prompted to give a URL of a website/webpage, of which the program will find the top 10 frequent words and word pairs)

 https://github.com/deepakchmd/TopFrequentWords/blob/master/build/libs/TopWordFrequency-1.0-SNAPSHOT.jar